zhihao1021/pd2-ticket-v2/backend/README.md

             ```
     - Error Response:
         - Invalid authentication credentials
-            - Description: Your JWT is not invalid.
+            - Description: Your token is not invalid.
             - Status Code: `403`
         - Authorize failed
             - Description: Valid failed when authorize the token with discord.